0cjs/sedoc/8bit/video.md

 [[TB476]] discusss how to try to recover from poor csync implementations.

-#### Input AC Coupling
+#### Input Conditioning

-The [LMH1981] datasheet discusses input coupling considerations for video (p.
+The [LMH1981] datasheet discusses input AC coupling considerations for video (p.
 14) and suggests 1 μF for DC-coupled inputs and 0.01 μF for AC-coupled inputs.

+The [LM1881] datasheet notes that for a 75 Ω input, 620 Ω in series with the source and 510 pF to ground will form a lowpass with a corner of 500 kHz, easily passing the sync but reducing subcarrier by almost 18 dB, though delaying the output of the LM1881 by 40-200 ns.

+For converting TTL sync to video-level, RetroRGB suggests using a 470R (or sometimes 330R) in series, creating a voltage divider of 0.13 (0.18) with the 75Ω input impedence.

 References
 ----------

 Data Sheets and Application Notes:
+- TI [LM1881] Video Sync Separator.
+Classic chip to extract csync, vsync odd/even and burst/back porch from a composite video signal.
+Includes info on filtering colour information from composite video.
 - TI [LMH1981] Multi-Format Video Sync Separator.
 Includes waveforms for various SD and HD video and sync signals.
 - Analog Devices [ADV7170] Digital PAL/NTSC Video Encoder.
 Provides lots of